hnkarimi96/Digital-health/README.md

 At the end, the `shinyApp` function integrates the UI and server components and launches the interactive application.

+## Dataset

+The dataset used in this application is provided from [Kaggle - Mental Health Dataset](https://www.kaggle.com/datasets/imtkaggleteam/mental-health/data).

 ## **🎉 The Shiny App Deployment**